Table Of Contents

 • Short product videos to build trust and realism

-Finally, add the trust pages that signal you're a real business: About Us, Contact, Shipping Policy, Return and Refund Policy, and Privacy Policy.
+Add the trust pages that signal you're a real business: About Us, Contact, Shipping Policy, Return and Refund Policy, and Privacy Policy.
 These pages quietly reassure first-time buyers that it's safe to check out.

 Use organic social (Instagram, TikTok, Snapchat, Facebook, Pinterest, YouTube Shorts) to build awareness and trust.
 Content that teaches, shows the product in use, and shares real customer reviews does more than polished ads alone.
 Ask happy customers for short video reviews and reshare them.
+It costs nothing and converts better than most paid creative.

-Step 5: Set Up Shipping and Fulfillment
+Step 5: What Does Shipping and Fulfillment Actually Cost Your Business?

 Get these five right:

-• Delivery speed
+1. Delivery speed

-• Packaging quality
+3. Packaging quality

-• Tracking updates
+4. Tracking updates

-• A clear return process
+5. A clear return process

 Plan for all of these: